aershov24/awesome-financial-apis/readme.md

 * [AlphaVantage.co](https://www.alphavantage.co/) - Leading provider of stock APIs as well as forex (FX) and digital/crypto currency data feeds.
 Backed by the prestigious Y Combinator.

 * [Xignite](https://www.xignite.com/) - Xignite market data is sourced from more than 250 leading providers such as FactSet and Morningstar, as well as Xignite’s own curated, high quality data.

+* [Intrinio](https://intrinio.com/) - A new standard for financial data.
+Power your analysis with cutting-edge financial data and tools built for businesses

+* [Quandl](https://www.quandl.com/) - The premier source for financial, economic, and alternative datasets, serving investment professionals.